 Accessory dwelling units are gaining popularity as more people need housing options that can adapt to their evolving needs.
-You may be wondering if there are pre-fab ADUs that can simply be brought to your site move-in ready and save you tons of time, money and headache.
+You may be wondering if a prefab ADU can simply be brought to your site move-in ready and save you tons of time, money and headache.
 The answer is… maybe.
 Depending on your goals, pre-fab vs. stick-built ADUs will stack up differently.
 Which type of ADU is right for you?
-And first off, what is a pre-fab ADU?
+And first off, what is a prefab ADU?
 Read on to learn about the tradeoffs of each ADU build type.
 We’ll cover the considerations if you go the pre-fab route to help you assess what kind of structure could best suit your needs.

-Granny Flat Build Types: Pre-Fab vs Stick-Built ADUs
+Granny Flat Build Types: Prefab ADU vs Stick-Built ADU

-- Pre-fab can mean several different types of construction.
+• Prefab can mean several different types of construction.
 In general, prefabricated or prefab refers to a structure that is at least partially built in a factory and brought to the property to be set on a foundation.
 Pre-fab may conjure up images of mobile homes or kit homes, and those are one option.
-We’ll look at each build type, understand what it is, and compare the tradeoffs in terms of cost, time, regulations, financing and appraisal value.
+We’ll look at each build type, understand what it is, and compare the tradeoffs in terms of cost, time, regulations, financing and appraisal value for your ADU.

 Manufactured ADUs = Structure built entirely off-site

 Before 1976, manufactured homes were called “mobile homes,” a term meant to apply to RV-type housing built to be moveable.
-The term “Manufactured” home took its place and manufactured housing is now regulated by the U.S. Department of Housing and Urban Development (HUD).
+The term “Manufactured” home took its place.
 Typically, manufactured homes, which are built entirely off-site and trucked in to a location, come in a limited set of off-the-shelf products.
+If you’re interested, read more about manufactured & factory built home regulations.

 Modular ADUs = Sections built off-site and assembled / finished on-site

-Modular construction is a type of prefabrication where sections of a building are built in a factory, and then transported to the building site to be assembled.
-This method can sometimes be more efficient and cost-effective than traditional construction, as the sections can be built in parallel with site work, saving time and labor costs.
+Modular construction is a type of prefabrication where sections of a building are built in a factory.
+They are then transported to the building site to be assembled.
+This method can sometimes be more efficient and cost-effective than traditional construction.
+Sections can be built in parallel with site work, saving time and labor costs.
 It also offers a higher level of quality control and precision as the units are built in a controlled environment, where the process can be closely monitored.

 The main differences between a manufactured ADU and a modular ADU is how they are built.
 A manufactured ADU is built like most traditional houses with a slanted roof and beams.
 A modular ADU is built and framed like a box with walls, floors, and plumbing.
 Several of these box-like structures can be put together to make rooms, and then the rest is assembled on-site.
 Modular ADUs have most of the work done prior to being transported to the site.
 Modular requires additional work on-site to complete the build.
 As with manufactured, modular has more difficulty with regard to financing & appraisals options.
 Modular ADUs are typically less customizable vs stick-built ADUs.